genedelisa/LinkToMusic/README.md

 Sometimes the first time you press the button the link will just stay at the browse page in apple music.

+This is really not a complicated example.
+I just try to open the URL via UIApplication or the new Safari Service.
+Same bad results with either.

+# NB

+It is Apple's Music app that crashes, and not this example.
+In the crash log there is this message:

+    Application Specific Information:
+    attempted to retain deallocated object